-Item Description Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
-RJ-45 LAN Jack This port supports LAN (Network) functions.
+Item Description RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
-S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
-External 71CH Audio Output is supported by Headphone, Microphone, Line-In & S/PDIF Jacks (see "Setup for 5.1 or 7.1 Surround Sound" on page 2 - 5).
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.